ZhangBioinfoLab/HMM-TilingArray-CRC/tools/installation/INSTALL.md

 All tools in QHMM are developed in R 3.1.1, Python 2.7.10 and tested in R 3.1.1, 3.2.2, and Python 2.7.10

 ##Install dependencies
-Please run the following command to install R dependencies before any other tools:
+Please run the following command to install R dependencies before any other executions:
 ```bash
 Rscript install_dependencies.R
 ```